TEST V NEW ZEALAND, IT20 V INDIA

 Lisa Pursehouse – Chair, Trent Bridge Community Trust

-But having invested £1.5million into community projects over the past decade, and saved around £3million for local services, there is plenty to look back on.
+Since its formation in 2008, the Trust has invested over £2million into community projects over the past decade, and saved around £3million for local services.

 Longstanding issues with young people in the area had left residents concerned, community groups at their wits’ end, and teens cynical about broken promises.